Westport, Connecticut: Government

 Westport, like Connecticut as a whole, is heavily Democratic.
-Hillary Rodham Clinton outscored Donald J. Trump by 42 points in 2016.
-Joe Biden outscored Donald J. Trump by more than 50 points in 2020, marking the best performance for a Democratic presidential nominee in the town in over 60 years.
+Hillary Clinton outscored Donald Trump by 42 points in 2016.
+Joe Biden went on to beat Trump by more than 50 points in 2020, marking the best performance for a Democratic presidential nominee in the town in over 60 years.

-Westport was one of five towns in Connecticut that backed former Governor John Kasich over Donald J. Trump in the 2016 Republican presidential primary.
+Westport was one of five towns in Connecticut that backed former Governor John Kasich over Donald Trump in the 2016 Republican presidential primary.
 Kasich received 1,098 votes (46.19 percent) ahead of Trump who garnered 1,053 votes (44.30 percent).
 U.S. Senator Ted Cruz of Texas finished third with 165 votes (6.94 percent).

 The town switched to a Representative Town Meeting style governance in 1949.
 The government consists of a three-member Board of Selectmen, a Representative Town Meeting (RTM), a Board of Finance, a Board of Education, a Planning and Zoning Commission, and various other commissions, boards, and committees.